-Thus, "You have made him exceeding glad," With your approbation, your presence, you help, and we have final acceptance.
-And thus, while the Savior is a lamb to his people, he is a lion for them, and both in his reconciliation and exaltation how beautifully does he fulfil the fourth verse of 31st of Isaiah, "Like as the lion and the young lion roaring on his prey, when a multitude of shepherds is called forth against him, he will not be afraid of their voice, nor abase himself for the noise of them: so shall the Lord of hosts come down to fight for mount Zion, and for the hill thereof."
+Thus, "Thou hast made him exceeding glad," with thine approbation, thy presence, thine help, and we have final acceptance.
+And thus, while the Saviour is a lamb to his people, he is a lion for them, and both in his reconciliation and exaltation how beautifully does he fulfil the fourth verse of 31st of Isaiah,--" Like as the lion and the young lion roaring on his prey, when a multitude of shepherds is called forth against him, he will not be afraid of their voice, nor abase himself for the noise of them: so shall the Lord of hosts come down to fight for mount Zion, and for the hill thereof."
 In his humiliation nothing could damp him; he sets his face like a flint.
 What multitudes of mighty enemies were called forth against him!
 But he feared them not, nor abased himself one jot, so that he neither failed nor could even be discouraged, but was immoveable.
-He abodes without exception by the new, the true mount Zion, and reached in safety the hill of eternal glory.
-He knew that all things were given into his hands; that he came from God and went to God.
+He abode without exception by the new, the true mount Zion, and reached in safety the hill of eternal glory.
+'He knew that all things were given into his hands; that he came from God and went to God.
 All the territories of the enemy were given into his hands, and he conquered the whole.
-A wondrous work was given into his hands, and he finished the same; the sheep were given into his hands, and not one can be lost (Judas was never a sheep).
+A wondrous work was given into his hands, and he finished the same; the sheep were given into his hands, and not one can be lost (Judas never was a sheep).
 The joy he now possesses was set before him; a joy surpassing all other joys.
-The same joy into which he will bring, all his servants.
-Joy unspeakable, and will last forever.
-If, then, we are spiritually minded, here is everything to encourage us, and to make us remain in Zion; which the Lord, loves; which he has, chosen and where he dwells, and where there is the blessing even life for evermore.
-Here is the highest, the greatest, and most lasting blessings that eternity itself contains, and all summed up in the gift by his dear Son, in whom all the people are complete and most blessed, and a covenant keeping God most glorified for evermore.
+The same joy into which he will bring all his servants.
+Joy unspeakable, and will last for ever.
+If, then, we are spiritually minded, here is everything to encourage us, and to make us remain in Zion; which the Lord loves; which he hath chosen, and where he dwells, and where there is the blessing, even life for evermore.
+Here are the highest, the greatest, and most lasting blessings that eternity itself contains, and all summed up in the gift by his dear Son, in whom all the people are complete and most blessed, and a covenant keeping God most glorified for evermore. the second states and the second states and the second states and the second states and the second states and the first and the first sector of the sector of a bina a serie and a serie of the series of the and the second of the second o